How to Use AI Automation to Improve Your Small Business Website?

 Let’s wrap things up with a few key insights that stood out from our research.

-- Online stores are leading the AI adoption race: They use AI the most across nearly every area—from content creation to automation and customer service, often relying on powerful business process automation tools to streamline their workflows.
+- Online stores are leading the AI adoption race.
+They use AI the most across nearly every area, often relying on powerful business process automation tools to smoothen their operations.

-- Service businesses are underusing AI—even where it clearly helps: Despite the huge potential for automating bookings, follow-ups, and communication, adoption is surprisingly low.
+- Service businesses are underusing AI, even in areas where it clearly helps.
+Despite the huge potential for automating bookings, follow-ups, and communication, adoption of such solutions is surprisingly low.

 One final takeaway?
 Why bother with external integrations when a good CMS gives you everything out of the box?
-If your CMS can handle B2C marketing automation out of the box—from content to follow-ups—you may not need to integrate any external tools at all.
+If your CMS can handle B2C marketing automation out of the box, then you may not need to integrate any external tools at all.
 That’s exactly what the stats are starting to show.
 It’s simpler to set up, easier to manage, and often cheaper in the long run.

 The data and statistics presented in this blog post come from a research study conducted by IKOL between 2023 and 2025.
 To learn more about IKOL research methodology and explore other findings, visit: ikol.com/research